-SQA Highers Standard offer: AABB (Mathematics and Physics or Engineering Science required*) Applicants who achieve the Standard entry requirements in one sitting will be made either an unconditional or conditional offer of admission.
+SQA Highers Standard: AABB (Mathematics and Physics or Engineering Science required*) Applicants who achieve the Standard entry requirements over one sitting will be made either an unconditional or conditional offer of admission.

-A LEVELS Standard Offer: ABB (AB required in Mathematics, plus at least one from Physics, Design & Technology, Engineering or Chemistry).
+A LEVELS Standard: ABB (AB required in Mathematics, plus at least one from Physics, Design & Technology, Engineering or Chemistry).
 Applicants who are predicted to achieve the Standard entry requirements are encouraged to apply and may be made a conditional offer of admission.

 FOR CHEMICAL AND PETROLEUM ENGINEERING PROGRAMMES: Please note: For entry to Chemical and Petroleum Engineering an SQA Higher or GCE A Level or equivalent qualification in Chemistry is required for entry to year 1, in addition to the general Engineering requirements.